 Please consult our FAQs as they contain further information on the required application documents. [more]

 The application period for the cohort starting in September 2020 will start end of November 2019.
 The deadline for applications is 31 January 2020.
 Applicants are usually informed within two months after submitting their application.

-The PhD Board decides if the proposal matches the academic scope of the Doctoral Programme in Governance and if core faculty members will be able to supervise the project (pre-screening).
+The PhD Board decides if the proposal matches the academic scope of the doctoral programme and if core faculty members will be able to supervise the project (pre-screening).